Rain Gardens help reduce roof rainwater runoff and improve water quality...

 The Wisconsin Department of Natural Resources has an especially informative page on Rain Gardens.

 The University of Wisconsin Extension website features a wonderful guide called "Rain Gardens: A How-to Manual for Homeowners".
-You can buy this 31-page booklet for $4.25 plus shipping or you can download the PDF version.
+You can download the PDF version.

 Rainscaping.org - Imitating Nature with Rain Gardens